 - one testicle appears to be higher than the other

 Sometimes, the spermatic cord can become twisted and then untwist itself without treatment.
-This is called torsion and detorsion, and it can make testicular torsion more likely to occur in the future.
+This is called torsion and detorsion, and it can make testicular torsion more likely to happen again in the future.

 If your son’s spermatic cord untwists and the pain goes away, it might be easy to dismiss the episode, but you should still call a doctor.
-Surgery can be performed to secure the testicles and make testicular torsion unlikely to occur in the future.
+Surgery can be done to secure the testicles and make testicular torsion unlikely to happen again.

-When you arrive at the hospital or doctor’s office, a doctor will examine your son’s scrotum, testicles, abdomen, and groin and might test his reflexes by rubbing or pinching the inside of his thigh.
+When you get to the hospital, a doctor will examine your son’s scrotum, testicles, abdomen, and groin and might test his reflexes by rubbing or pinching the inside of his thigh.
 This normally causes the testicle to contract, which probably won’t happen if he has a testicular torsion.

-The doctor also might perform tests to determine if the spermatic cord is twisted, including:
+The doctor also might do tests to see if the spermatic cord is twisted, including:

-- Doppler ultrasound.
-High-frequency waves are used to make an image of the testicle and check blood flow.
+- Ultrasound: High-frequency waves are used to make an image of the testicle and check blood flow.

-Sometimes, it will be necessary for the doctor to perform surgery to make a diagnosis of testicular torsion.
+Sometimes, a doctor will have to perform surgery to make a diagnosis of testicular torsion.
 Other times, when the physical exam clearly points to a torsion, the doctor will perform emergency surgery without any other testing in order to save the testicle.

 Saving a testicle becomes more difficult the longer the spermatic cord stays twisted.
 The degree of twisting (whether it’s one entire revolution or several) determines how quickly the testicle will become damaged.
-As a general rule, after 6 hours, the testicle can be saved 90% of the time; after 12 hours, this drops to 50%; after 24 hours, the testicle can be saved only 10% of the time.
+As a general rule:

-Testicular torsion almost always requires surgery to fix.
-In rare cases, the doctor may be able to untwist the spermatic cord by physically manipulating the scrotum, but surgery will generally still be needed to attach one or both testicles to the scrotum to prevent torsion from happening again.
+Testicular torsion almost always needs surgery to fix.
+In rare cases, the doctor may be able to untwist the spermatic cord by physically manipulating the scrotum, but surgery usually is still needed to attach one or both testicles to the scrotum to prevent torsion from happening again.

-Usually, surgery for a testicular torsion is performed on an outpatient basis.
+Most torsion surgeries are done on an outpatient basis (with no overnight hospital stay).
 If your son has a torsion, he’ll be given a painkiller and a general anesthetic that will make him unconscious for the procedure.

-Surgery consists of making a small cut in the scrotum, untwisting the spermatic cord and stitching the testicles to the inside of the scrotum to prevent future torsions.
-When that’s finished, the doctor will stitch up the scrotum, and your son will be taken to a recovery room to rest for an hour or two before he’s released.
+Surgery consists of making a small cut in the scrotum, untwisting the spermatic cord, and stitching the testicles to the inside of the scrotum to prevent future torsions.
+Afterward, your son will be taken to a recovery room to rest for an hour or two before he’s released.

-Following the surgery, your son will need to avoid strenuous activities for a few weeks, and if he’s sexually active, he’ll need to avoid all sexual activity, too.
-Talk to the doctor about when it will be safe for your son to resume his normal activities.
+Following the surgery, your son will need to avoid strenuous activities for a few weeks, and if he’s sexually active, he’ll need to avoid all sexual activity.
+Talk to the doctor about when it will be safe for your son to return to his normal activities.

 If a torsion goes on too long, doctors won’t be able to save the affected testicle and it will have to be removed surgically, a procedure known as an orchiectomy.
 Most boys who have a testicle removed but still have a viable testicle can father children later in life.
 However, many also opt for a prosthetic, or artificial, testicle a few months after surgery.
 This can help make some boys feel more comfortable about their appearance.

-With newborn boys, saving the testicle is dependent upon when the torsion occurs.
-If it takes place before a boy is born, it may be impossible to save the testicle.
+With newborn boys, saving the testicle depends on when the torsion happens.
+If it’s before a boy is born, it may be impossible to save the testicle.
 In this case, the doctor may recommend a surgery at a later date to remove the affected testicle.
-If the symptoms of a torsion appear after a boy is born, the doctor may recommend emergency surgery to correct the testicle.
+If torsion symptoms appear after a boy is born, the doctor may recommend emergency surgery to correct the testicle.

 Don’t Ignore Symptoms